camellia-app/.github/profile/README.md

 Camellia is free and fully open source project.
 This GitHub organization used for full development cycle of the project:

 * It holds source code repositories for all components used to run the project: browser extension itself and Cloudflare Workers required for some functionality.
-* We use GitHub Issues as a task tracker.
+* We use GitHub Issues to keep track on tasks and [GitHub Projects](https://github.com/orgs/camellia-app/projects) to organize them.
-* Next, visit [GitHub Discussions](https://github.com/orgs/camellia-app/discussions) to chat about anything related to the project.
+* [GitHub Discussions](https://github.com/orgs/camellia-app/discussions) is like a community forum where you can chat about anything related to the project.
-* Also, check out [GitHub Projects](https://github.com/orgs/camellia-app/projects) in the organization.

 Camellia was designed and developed by [Petr Flaks](https://github.com/flaksp) with help of awesome contributors ❤️